cloudflare/cloudflare-docs/content/pages/platform/functions.md

 {{<Aside type="note" header="Functions is currently in beta">}}

 You can track current issues that the Pages team is fixing in [Known Issues](/pages/platform/known-issues/).
-Please let us know any unreported issues by posting in our [Discord](https://discord.com/invite/cloudflaredev).
+Let us know any unreported issues by posting in the [Cloudflare Developers Discord](https://discord.com/invite/cloudflaredev).

 {{</Aside>}}